MicrosoftDocs/architecture-center/docs/reference-architectures/iot-content.md

 - The **hot path** analyzes data in near-real-time as it arrives.
 In the hot path, telemetry must be processed with very low latency.
 The hot path is typically implemented using a stream processing engine.
 Consider using services such as **Azure Stream Analytics** or **HDInsight**.
 The output may trigger an alert, or be written to a structured format that can be queried using analytical tools.
 - The **warm path** analyzes data that can accommodate longer delays for more detailed processing.
 Consider **Azure Data Explorer** or **Azure Time Series Insights** for storing and analyzing large volumes of data.
 - The **cold path** performs batch processing at longer intervals (hourly or daily).
-The cold path typically operates over large volumes of data, but the results don't need to be as timely as the hot or warm paths.
+The cold path typically operates over large volumes of data which can be stored in **Azure Data Lake**, and the results don't need to be as timely as the hot or warm paths.
 Consider using **Azure Machine Learning** or **Azure Databricks** to analyze cold data.

 ## Actions

 You can use the insights gathered about your data to manage and control your environment.
-Business integration actions might include storing informational messages, raising alarms, sending email or SMS messages, or integrating with CRM.
+Business integration actions might include storing informational messages, raising alarms, sending email or SMS messages, or integrating with business applications such as CRM and ERP.
 The following services are available for management and business integration:

 - **Power BI** connects to, models, and visualizes your data.
 Power BI enables you to collaborate on data and use artificial intelligence to make data-driven decisions.
 - **Azure Maps** allows you to create location aware web and mobile applications using geospatial services (search, maps, routing, tracking, and traffic), APIs, and SDKs.